 "Milkshake" was M.I.A.

-The incident occurred while playing a game at recess with her friends where they went to the field (a.k.a. a football-sized-covered-in-two-feet-of-snow-pit-of-despair) and stood with their backs to the snow, threw their "pet shops" in the air and then went searching for them in the two feet of powder.
+The incident occurred while playing a game at recess with her friends where they went to the field (a.k.a. the football-sized-covered-in-two-feet-of-snow-pit-of-despair) and stood with their backs to the snow, threw their "pet shops" in the air and then went searching for them in the two feet of powder.
 Apparently the game was going well until Samantha's great arm got the best of her and Milkshake flew into oblivion.
 They searched and searched during both recesses but to no avail.

 "MOOOM!!
 YOU FOUND HER!!!"
 She ran toward me with as much lightning speed as you can while wearing boots in knee deep snow.
 "YOU'RE THE BEST MOM IN THE WHOLE WORLD!"
 She grabbed me around the waist and started sobbing, and continued to sing my praises all the way home...and all afternoon...and continued up until Cory came home at which point she recounted the whole saga.